Blinx: The Time Sweeper: Gameplay

 Blinx: The Time Sweeper is an action-platformer, with the player controlling the titular character of Blinx.
-The player is initially equipped with the TS-1000 Vacuum Cleaner, which is able to sweep up parts of the environment (referred to in-game as trash), gold crystals, cat medals, and time crystals; they are also able to shoot out collected trash.
-The player is able to purchase better vacuums with their collected gold in order to sweep larger objects.
-By collecting at least three of the same time crystals in their inventory, the player gains one time control related to the crystals collected, receiving two if four of the same are collected instead.
-The player is also able to receive up to three retries by collecting red hearts in the same manner.
-Using time controls, the player is able to affect the level in one of five ways: reversing time (REW), speeding up time (FF), slowing down time (SLOW), pausing time (PAUSE), and recording their movements for a period of time to create a clone of themselves (REC); the time controls do not affect the player, allowing them to manoeuver through the stage as the control is being used.
+The player is initially equipped with the TS-1000 Vacuum Cleaner, which can sweep up parts of the environment (referred to in-game as trash), gold crystals, cat medals, and time crystals; they are also able to shoot out collected trash.
+The player can purchase better vacuums with their collected gold to sweep larger objects.
+By collecting at least three of the same time crystals, the player gains one time control related to the crystals collected, receiving two if four are collected.
+The player can also receive up to three retries by collecting red hearts in the same manner.

+Using time controls, the player can affect the level in one of five ways: reversing time (REW), speeding up time (FF), slowing down time (SLOW), pausing time (PAUSE), and recording their movements for a period of time to create a clone of themselves (REC).
+The time controls do not affect the player, allowing them to maneuver through the stage as the control is being used.
 If the player is defeated and has a retry, a process similar to the REW time control occurs, although the player is also reversed to a prior state before they were defeated.
 Each stage must be completed within a 10-minute timer by defeating all enemies in a stage and entering the goal gate.